New Student Programs Staff

-The online application will help us learn more about you as an individual and will ask about your interest in the position, past work experiences, and personal interests.
-Upon completing your application, you will be asked to sign up for a mandatory group interview time.
-Applications will be available online.
+The online application will help us learn more about you as an individual.
+Upon completing your application, you will be scheduled for one of two group processes.

-The group interviews help us get to know you better and learn how you work in a team environment and what unique qualities you can bring to the group.
-During the group interview, you will be observed by our selection committee who will be looking at your communication skills, ability to manage a group, and overall personal attitude.
+Group Process will help us get to know you better, learn how you work in a team environment and what unique qualities you can bring to the group.
+During group process you will be observed by the Assistant Coordinators and returning OLs, who will be looking at your communication skills, ability to manage a group, and overall personal attitude.

 Individual Interview: (pending invitation)

 The individual interview will be held with the Director of New Student Programs (NSP) and the NSP Assistant Coordinators.
 The candidates will be asked questions about your involvement on campus, your position on diversity, why you want to be an orientation leader, and your personal and professional goals.
 We may also provide you with some mock scenarios and ask how you would respond.

 All orientation leaders are required to complete a one-credit leadership course in the spring semester.
 This class will cover various topics on leadership, personal strengths, group dynamics, university resources and knowledge.
 Students must complete this course with a minimum passing grade in order to be extended a full offer of employment as an orientation leader.

 If hired, orientation leaders will work throughout the 2017 summer and the following 2017 - 2018 winter cycle.